-We participated in a joint industry, academia, and government learning program on the theme of the SDGs (three sessions in total) and exchanged opinions with third-year students at Ogaki Higashi High School.We also gave a lecture on carbon neutrality initiatives at the "Environmental SDGs Ogaki Future Lecture" for second-year students at Ogaki Technical High School.
+We participated in a joint industry, academia, and government learning program on the theme of the SDGs (three sessions in total) and exchanged opinions with third-year students at Ogaki Higashi High School.We also gave a lecture on carbon neutrality initiatives at the "Environmental SDGs Ogaki Future Lecture"

-The OGAWA Science and Technology Foundation Established by the late Soichi Ogawa, the company founder, The OGAWA Science and Technology Foundation awards grants to researchers in universities, technical colleges, high schools, and other institutions in Gifu Prefecture each year to contribute to the promotion of science and technology and the development of local industries.
+The OGAWA Science and Technology Foundation

+Established by the late Soichi Ogawa, the company founder, The OGAWA Science and Technology Foundation awards grants to researchers in universities, technical colleges, high schools, and other institutions in Gifu Prefecture each year to contribute to the promotion of science and technology and the development of local industries.

 In FY2021, the foundation provided grants totaling 15.35 million yen to 23 research projects.
 (218.14 million yen in cumulative total)